Politics of the Democratic Republic of the Congo

-Politics of the Democratic Republic of Congo take place in the framework of a republic in transition from a civil war to a semi-presidential republic.

-On 18 and 19 December 2005, a nationwide referendum was carried out on a draft constitution, which set the stage for elections in 2006.
-The voting process, though technically difficult due to the lack of infrastructure, was facilitated and organized by the Congolese Independent Electoral Commission with support from the UN mission to the Congo (MONUC).
-Early UN reports indicate that the voting was for the most part peaceful, but spurred violence in many parts of the war-torn east and the Kasais.
+The politics of the Democratic Republic of the Congo take place in the context of a decentralised unitary semi-presidential republic of 25 provinces and the city-province of Kinshasa.
+The president is the head of state, elected by universal suffrage for a term of five years, while the prime minister is the head of government appointed by the president with the support of the parliament.
+The prime minister and the cabinet are responsible to the legislative branch, a bicameral legislature consisting of the National Assembly, with members that are directly elected, and the Senate, with members that are indirectly elected by provincial legislatures.
+The constitution describes an independent judiciary, which includes the Constitutional Court, the Court of Cassation, and the Council of State.
+The current political structure of the DRC is known as the Third Republic, which was proclaimed on 29 May 1997, though the current constitution was not promulgated until 18 February 2006.

-Since 1996, the Democratic Republic of Congo has been a battleground, starting with neighboring states invading Zaire, which ended the 32-year rule of Joseph Mobutu and saw Laurent-Désiré Kabila becoming the new president.
-These conflicts originated from the 1994 Rwanda genocide and subsequent destabilization of the DRC's eastern region.
-There were nine African countries involved directly, with many more offering military, financial, and political support.
+Since 1996, the Democratic Republic of Congo has been a battleground, starting with neighboring states invading Zaire, which ended the 32-year rule of Mobutu Sese Seko and saw Laurent-Désiré Kabila becoming the new president.
+These conflicts originated from the 1994 Rwandan genocide and subsequent destabilization of the DRC's eastern region.
+Nine African countries became involved directly, with many more offering military, financial, and political support.
 Internal rebellions further complicated matters.
-This has led to a severe humanitarian crisis.

-In 2001, Laurent Kabila was killed, and his son Joseph Kabila took over as the leader of the country.
+This led to a severe humanitarian crisis.
+In 2001, Laurent-Désiré was killed, and his son Joseph Kabila took over as the leader of the country.
 Under the new president's leadership, efforts were made to bring an end to the presence of foreign troops in the eastern DRC, instead a cooperative approach was adopted, focusing on diplomatic discussions to resolve conflicts.
-By 2002, the Pretoria Accord was achieved through negotiations known as the Inter-Congolese Dialogue.
-This agreement involved all warring factions, political opposition groups, and civil society, aiming to halt the fighting and establish a government of national unity.
-Referred to as the “Global and All-Inclusive Agreement on the Transition,” it outlined a plan toward stability, peace, and democracy in the DRC.
-The agreement proposed that former warring factions, civil society, and political opposition would share political, military, and economic authority during a two-year transition phase, extendable by two six-month periods.
-During this period, plans were made for a referendum on the post-transition constitution and the conduct of general elections.
+This led to peace accords in 2002 that intended to reunify the country and establish a transitional government to draft a constitution and organize elections within three years.